gitacoco/data-structures/Weekly_assign_03/README.md

   //Write into a JOSN file
 }
 ```
-Nested Arrays in JSON Objects flooded the response data, which means values in an array are also another array, or even another JSON object.
+After carefully examination, I found that nested Arrays in JSON Objects flooded the response data, which means values in an array are also another array, or even another JSON object.

 ```JSON
 {